 The Melton School – JCC of Dallas – The J offers a two-year program to adults in the Dallas area.

 Synagogues360 – Synagogues360 brings you a unique visual and historical experience of synagogues across North America, Europe and Asia from small, remote villages to cosmopolitan cities presented in panoramic views.

 My Jewish Learning – Daily guide to Zoom events, livestreams and other online resources

 Yad Vashem – Yad Vashem, the World Holocaust Remembrance Center, is the ultimate source for Holocaust education, documentation and research.
 Visit the Yad Vashem website for a wide range of high-quality online learning opportunities.

 YIVO’s Shine Online Educational Series –YIVO is a a research institute, an institution of higher learning, an adult education organization, a cultural organization, and a world-renowned library and archive.
-Classes are free for a limited time:
+Classes are free and those listed below are pre-recorded:

 Folksong, Demons, and the Evil Eye: Folklore of Ashkenaz – Explore the music, folktales, rituals, and superstitions of Jewish Eastern Europe.
 Register at any time.

 Discovering Ashkenaz: Jewish Life In Eastern Europe – In this course, you will delve into the rich history and culture of the Jews of Poland, Russia, and Lithuania from Medieval times through the Communist Era.
 This course is an intensive, college-level survey, equivalent to two 2-hour sessions per week over six weeks.
 Work at your own pace.